-2.18 Power On Mode Jumper: J8
+2.18 Power On Mode Jumper: JP1

 The mainboard supports three kinds of system boot up: the Boot-Up by switch, Immediate Boot-Up, and Last State.
 With the Boot-Up by Switch, the system will boot up only when the power on switch is pressed.
-For Immediate Boot-Up, the system will boot up instantly when the power connector is connected into the system.
-This function must be set in the BIOS Power Management.
-With Last State, the BIOS will record the last status the system was in: either System on or Shut down.
-The next time you boot up, the system will retain the last system status.
+For Immediate Boot-Up, the system will boot up instantly when the power connector is connected into the system; this function must be set in the BIOS Power Management.
+For Last State, this will record the last status the system was in: either System on or Shut down.
+The next time you boot up, the system will remember the last status.
 This function must be set at the BIOS Power Management Setup.

-Table 2.18: Power On Mode Feature
+Table 2.20: Power On Mode Feature

-J8 Feature
+JP1 Feature

 Select Boot-Up by Switch

-• Select Immediate Boot-Up/ Select Last State
+•• Select Immediate Boot-Up/ Select Last State

-Note: Short J8, when using Boot-Up by Switch feature.
-Open J8, to enable Immediate Boot-Up or Last State.
+Note: Short JP1, when using Boot-Up by Switch feature.
+Open JP1, to enable Immediate Boot-Up or Last State.